-Potted Blue Spruce: One of Colorado’s most iconic evergreens!
+Potted Blue Spruce: One of Colorado’s most iconic evergreens that you can find almost anywhere in Greeley and Fort Collins!
 The foliage color ranges from a deep green to a silver-blue hue.
 Normally raised as Christmas trees, small potted branches can be used as outdoor accents.

 Red Twig Dogwood: Another one that will give your porch some color.
 The Red Twig Dogwood loses its leaves after the fall, but you are left with bright red stems that make a tall, pretty fixture.

 So, go ahead and fill up a few containers.
-Some additional color during the winter months will not only liven up your landscape and outdoor living spaces but also lift your mood.
+Some additional color during the winter months will not only liven up your landscape here in Greeley or Fort Collins and outdoor living spaces but also lift your mood.